“Is All this Art Locally Made?” – The Question (Almost) Everyone Always Asks

 And although early signs of this movement can be found in western North Carolina in the 1960’s, studio craft did not fully take root in the region until the 1970’s”.

-On the other hand, studio craft (or contemporary arts and crafts) produces objects that are primarily created for their beauty or based on the whims of the artist.
+On the other hand, contemporary (or modern arts and crafts) produces objects that are primarily created for their beauty or based on the desires of the artist.

-Sometimes a piece of art’s only purpose is to add a touch of color and beauty into your home and your life.
+And sometimes a piece of art’s only purpose is to add a pop of color or a touch of whimsical fun into your life!

 So it is no surprise that in 2008, a study found over 2,200 full- and part-time artisans residing and working here in Western North Carolina as well as over 100 art galleries.